 It’s finally time for that home remodel!
 How can you make sure you’ll get a good return on your investment?
 Will a fireplace add value to your home?

-According to The National Association of Realtors, adding a fireplace can raise your home value by as much as $12,000.
+Adding a fireplace can raise your home value by as much as 6-12%.
 But is it always worth the investment?
 The solid answer is: sometimes.
 Keep reading to find out more.

 1. The right kind of fireplace

 Fireplaces vary in style, heat sources, and price.
 Let’s take a closer look at the different types of fireplaces available to homeowners.

 Gas fireplaces are most commonly found in homes ranging around $450,000.
 They’re a great way to enjoy the heat and ambiance of a fire without the mess.
 Since they’re gas-powered, these fireplaces are enclosed and don’t require wood to run.